 Connick v.
 Thompson and the Fight for Prosecutorial Accountability

-In 1984, JT began a journey into the depths of the criminal legal system, culminating in a long-awaited exoneration after serving 14 years on death row at Angola Prison, with 7 stays of execution.
+In 1984, JT began a journey into the depths of the criminal legal system, culminating in a long-awaited exoneration after 14 years on death row at Angola Prison.
+He survived 7 stays of execution, and ultimately lost 18 years of his life to the criminal legal system.

-His two cases, one for an armed robbery charge, and another for the murder of Ray Liuzza Jr., were prosecuted under Orleans Parish District Attorney Harry Connick Sr. His thirty-year reign of terror included a reported 32 exonerations, with four of those people sentenced to death, and twenty-three to life without parole sentences.
+He was tried and found guilty in two separate cases, one for an armed robbery charge, and another for the murder of Ray Liuzza Jr. Both were prosecuted under Orleans Parish District Attorney Harry Connick Sr., whose thirty-year reign of terror resulted in a reported 32 exonerations.
 97% of these exonerees were Black.

-Connick’s office manipulated the order of JT’s cases, trying him for an armed robbery of a family that only identified him as the perpetrator after his arrest for the Liuzza murder made front page news.
-This order made it possible to use that guilty conviction to seek the death penalty, painting JT as someone with a history of violence.
-It was during this trial that someone in Connick office hid blood evidence that proved JT did not rob this family.
-Hear more about this discovery in investigator Elisa Abolafia’s oral history.
+Connick’s office manipulated the order of JT’s cases, trying him first for an armed robbery of a family who only identified him as the perpetrator after his arrest for the Liuzza murder made front page news.
+This order made it possible to seek the death penalty, with that guilty conviction painting JT as someone with a history of violence.
+It was during this first trial that someone in Connick’s office hid blood evidence that proved JT did not rob the family.
+This was not uncovered until a death bed confession led investigator Elisa Abolafia to a last-minute discovery just days before his death.

-Following his exoneration, he was awarded a $14 million judgement against Connick and his office, $1 million for every year he was held unjustly in Angola.
-The state appealed the decision.
-In 2011, in a majority opinion written by Clarence Thomas, the Supreme Court struck down the ruling.
+In 2011, in a majority opinion written by Clarence Thomas, the Supreme Court reversed the ruling, leaving JT with no compensation for the years of his life stolen from him.
 As his friends note, it was not the loss of money that moved him to spend the rest of his life fighting for justice — it was the thought of all those who, like him, lost decades of their lives to the system, had to rebuild families and communities, and faced incredible violence and even death.

 The Connick v.
 Thompson precedent effectively means that prosecutors cannot be held liable for misconduct within their offices, encouraging a system that prioritizes conviction rates as a measure of success, rather than true justice.